psf/requests/docs/index.rst

 User Testimonials
 -----------------

-The NSA, Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Sony, and Federal U.S.
+Reddit, The NSA, Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Sony, and Federal U.S.
 Institutions that prefer to be unnamed claim to use Requests internally.